caleb10miller/TFT-for-Energy-Production/README.md

 ## Contributing
 Contributions to improve the project or extend the analysis are welcome.
 Please follow the standard fork and pull request workflow.

-## Acknowledgements
-Thanks to Lauren Miller, Luke Chesley, Caleb Miller, and Hashim Afzal for their contributions to this project.

 For questions or further information, please reach out via caleb10miller@gmail.com.